zhangdongkun98/carla/Docs/build_faq.md

     Connect to the simulator while running within Unreal Editor.
     </h5></summary>

-Click on __Play__ and wait until the scene is loaded.
+  Press the "Play" button and wait until the scene is loaded.
 At that point, a Python client can connect to the simulator as with the standalone simulator.

   </details>